unahouExosite/docs/portals/README.md

 `POST /api/portals/v1/themes/`

-The post body needs to be json encoded and at least include the required fields:
+The post body needs to be JSON encoded and at least include the required fields:

 * name
 * description